callej/Polly-and-Sam/README.md

 <br>

 ### Sam does not know the two numbers
-After Sam has claimed that he know that Polly doesn't know the two numbers he goes on saying: “_…and neither do I_”
+After Sam has claimed that he knows that Polly doesn't know the two numbers he goes on saying: “_…and neither do I_”
 <br>
 That Sam doesn’t know the two numbers doesn’t actually give us any further information that we can use to eliminate any pairs.
-The only possibility that Sam would know the two numbers from the sum is if the sum would be $4$, $5$, $1599$, or $1600$, which would correspond to the pairs $(2,2)$, $(2,3)$, $(799,800)$, $(800,800)$.
-But all of these pairs have already been eliminated above.
+The only possibility that Sam would know the two numbers from the sum is if there are pairs that produce a sum that can only be produced by that specific pair of the remaining pairs.
+However, none of the sums produced by any of the remaining pairs can uniquely be produced by a single pair.
+Any sum that Sam has been given can be produced by more than one of the remaining pairs.
+This means that we cannot eliminate any pair from this information.
 <br>
 No pairs were eliminated by this information.
 <br>